emilyb7/keystonejs/README.md

 image: { type: Types.CloudinaryImage, publicID: 'slug', autoCleanup: true, },
 ```

-Images can now be uploaded in the admin panel and views on cloudinary!
+Images can now be uploaded in the admin panel.
+You can see the uploaded images immediately when you sign into Cloudinary.

 ### Deployment